Here are some of the most common questions we're getting in regards to our performing arts hub project:

 Q: Where will you find that kind of money?

-A: We have been working doggedly since June 2023, and here's our current plan:
+A: We have been working doggedly since June 2023, and here's our current plan for a blended capital model:

 $100,000 granted from the City of Victoria's Major Community Initiatives and Events GrantÂ